kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ```

 ## 1.2 Run the test
-Running the test will *FAIL*.
-This is quite intentional!
-The error message will contain C# code you can paste directly into the code:
+Running the test will *fail*.
+This is quite intentional! **The error message will contain proposed C# code, that you can paste directly into your test code**:

 ```C#
 Proposed output for unit test: